jodida01/dsc-phase-1-project-v3/README.md

    ### Risk Score Distribution

         A histogram displaying the risk score associated with different aircraft models, helping to identify safer models.

    ### Top 10 Riskiest Aircraft Models:

-        A bar plot display top 10 most riskiest aircraft models that should be avoided by the business
+        A bar plot display top 10 most riskiest aircraft models that should be avoided by the business Highlights aircraft models contributing most to overall operational risk

    ### Scatter Plot - Fatal Injuries vs. Total Incidents